TOPIC -

 however; I don't know the actual rates of conviction.

-BTW, I don't particularly like the NDP either, but your handle seems a
+BTW, I don't particularly like the NDP either, but your handle seems a bit

 extreme, IMO.